moshirfakhoury/edgetx-stickrecorder-luascript/README.md

 - Enable = True

 **Configure the below Steps for each model:**

-- Click the MDL button
-- Navigate to Global Variables
-- Click on GV6
-- Click Edit
-- Enable FM5 to FM8
-- Click on GV7
-- Click Edit
-- Enable FM7 and FM8

 Optional - if you want Flight Modes to be logged, you need to set them up in the transmitter using the standard Flight Mode menu